UW-Macrostrat/macrostrat/cli/docs/cli-usage.md

   using the `--help` option.
 These arguments can be used to describe the report that the map is a part of and to provide alternative configuration values for where in S3 to upload the archive to.

+- `macrostrat maps ingest-from-csv`:
+  *Ingest multiple maps as specified in a CSV file.*

+  This command has one required argument, a path to a CSV file.
+The format of the CSV file is described by the `--help` option.

+  This command can be used to bulk ingest maps by specifying the arguments to `ingest-file`, one row per map/invokation.

 - `macrostrat maps ingest-object`:
   *Ingest an object in S3 containing a map into Macrostrat.*